 (Why is this the case?
 Public bodies are funded/controlled by central government, which rarely insures as it can print money/raise taxes to pay claims)

 For this reason, public sector organisations are not covered by the FSCS (which generally protects those who are statutorily required to buy insurance), thus public bodies use insurance at their own risk!

 In turn, by using insurance, they are paying IPT (c12%) back to their funders (central government) which is very inefficient!!

 A typical local council client had paid £25m in

 premiums over last 25 years.Where did the money go?

 - Claims (c20%)

 - Insurer Profit (70%) (insurer admin costs, commission to brokers, insurer profit)

 - FSCS levy (c1%)

-In addition, a typical council client has financial liabilities arising from its’ use of insurance in the past (past MMI clawbacks, future MMI clawbacks and no longer receiving 100% of future claims from MMI), some council clients have significanly more liabilities from other failed insurers (Independent) and admin costs of regularly considering the latest “flavour of the month” alternative solutions (such as mutuals, captives etc etc).
+In addition, a typical council client has financial liabilities arising from its’ use of NOW-FAILED insurers in the past (past MMI clawbacks, future MMI clawbacks and no longer receiving 100% of future claims from MMI), some council clients have significantly more liabilities from other failed insurers (Independent) and admin costs of regularly considering the latest “flavour of the month” alternative solutions (such as mutuals, captives etc etc).